t3ctechnologies/Anchel_GatewayServer/README.md

-AnchelR66Server WebApplication
+AnchelGatewayServer WebApplication
 =============

 You will find in this web site the sub project R66Server.

-AnchelR66Server is a project mainly it contains Anchel_WaarpR66 by this we can initiate WaarpR66 database, as well as can start server.
+AnchelGatewayServer is a project mainly it contains Anchel_WaarpGateway by this we can initiate WaarpGateway database, as well as can start server.

 It provides, among other packages, an open source massive file transfer monitor